dagster-io/dagster/python_modules/dagster-airflow/README.md

 Note that until [AIRFLOW-2876] is resolved, Airflow (and, as a consequence, dagster-airflow) is incompatible with Python 3.7.

+# Requirements
+dagster-airflow depends on Docker, which must be running in your Airflow environment (just as for the ordinary Airflow DockerOperator).

 # Packaging a Dagster repository for Airflow
 In order to schedule, run, and monitor Dagster pipelines using Airflow, you'll need to take a few extra steps after you've defined your pipelines in the ordinary way: